 Making money on eBay requires consistent effort and attention to detail.
 Here is a great article with tips to help eBay sellers make more money on eBay.
-The article is by Sean Eyring from HammerTap.
-HammerTap is our recommended eBay research solution.
-At the end of the article is some information about HammerTap and how it can help eBay sellers make more money on eBay.
-Karen and I have been using HammerTap for the past six years with good results.
+The article is by Sean Eyring who is an eBay Consultant, and eBay Education Specialist.

 The site almost begs you to click your browser's "back" button.
 Many eBay listings look the same way.
 If you want to make more money on eBay follow these tips.

-eBay's "Create Your Listing" page makes it easy to use backgrounds, change text colors, add graphics, and so on.
+eBay's listing page makes it easy to use backgrounds, change text colors, add graphics, and so on.
 But the question is, does the look of the listing increase your chance to sell your product?
 Read on to learn when using eBay designs makes sense... and "cents."

 "Branding" Yourself Online